bcwalden2001/image-rotater/README.md

 A custom matrix multiplication function substitutes NumPy’s **dot** or **matmul** built-ins along with a custom helper function to convert floating-point RGB values back to 8-bit integers.

-In order to rotate the image, the user provides the number of repeated rotations and the rotation angle.
-The program constructs a 2×2 rotation matrix and applies it the pixel and the four corner points of the image, enabling computation of the new bounding box after rotation.
-This ensures the rotated output image has the correct dimensions, especially to avoid clipping of corners.
+The program constructs a 2×2 rotation matrix and applies it the pixel and the four corner points of the image, enabling dynamic computation of the new bounding box during rotation.
+This ensures the rotated output image has the correct dimensions to hold the original image so that to clipping of corners is avoided.

 A total rotation matrix is then calculated by multiplying the angle by the number of rotations (rather than rotating the image step-by-step), reducing compounding rounding error.

 Every pixel in the original image is translated into a centered coordinate system, multiplied by the total rotation matrix, and mapped into the new output frame.
 The code tracks two error metrics during this process:

-• **absolute color error**—difference between the original pixel’s RGB and the value stored at the rotated pixel’s new location, and
+• **absolute color error**—difference between the original pixel’s RGB and the value stored at the rotated pixel’s new location.
 • **pixel rounding error**—the Euclidean distance between the exact floating-point coordinate and the final, rounded integer pixel coordinate.

 Finally, the rotated floating-point image is converted to an 8-bit format so it can be displayed.

-The images below show how much the degree of rotation has an affect on the accuracy of pixels being re-constructed.
+The images below show how much the degree of rotation has an affect on the accuracy of pixels after displacement.

 <img width="385" height="595" alt="image" src="https://github.com/user-attachments/assets/60b3e6de-e4ce-4c5b-aed2-be3d76f8c2e0" />